wunderwuzzi23/blog/content/posts/2024/hackspacecon-2024.md

   card: "summary_large_image"
   site: "@wunderwuzzi23"
   creator: "@wunderwuzzi23"
-  title: "HackSpaceCon 2024: Short Trip Report and Slides"
+  title: "HackSpaceCon 2024: Short Trip Report, Slides and Rocket Launch"
   description: "This week was HackSpaceCon and I was there for the first time and it was fantastic.
 I also got to contribute my presenting about my work on prompt injections and LLM security."
   image: "https://embracethered.com/blog/images/2024/hsc-hackspacecon.png"
 ---